Virtlink/kode/CONTRIBUTING.md

 > for this project, or even outright reject it.

 #### **You have a question?**
-Please go to [Stackoverflow](https://stackoverflow.com/) and ask your question there.
+Search the [Discussions][1] and [Stackoverflow][3] to see whether your question has already been answered, or ask your question there.
 Please do **not** make an issue on the Github repository.

 #### **You found a bug**
-Search the [Issues](https://github.com/Virtlink/kode/issues) to ensure the bug has not been reported before.
+Search the [Issues][2] to ensure the bug has not been reported before.

 If the bug is new, open a new issue with a _clear title and description_.
 Please indicate: